titholinux/kamunaly/README.md

 ABOUT KAMUNALY
 - Application convert PDF file to audio(mp3 format) and translate it (optional)
-- cenvert copied text to audio file (less than 5000 characters)
+- convert copied text to audio file (less than 5000 characters)

 REQUIREMENTS
 Operating System : Linux
-Ram : 2GB or greater
+Ram : 2GB and greater
 ffmpeg

+INSTALLATION
 USAGE
 make sure you have STRONG internet connection
 1. Put PDF file in library folder